RULES & GUIDANCE

 - How will I get my ideas across to students?

 The Student Union and Sports Union staff have supported well over 100 student elections between them.
 This means they’ve pretty much seen it all and know exactly what works and what doesn’t...so use their knowledge.

 There are a range of sessions available to help you get your manifesto ideas together, make sure to make use of these.

-A manifesto is a published declaration of what you will do if elected.
+A supporting statement is a published declaration of what you will do if elected.
 You will answer four set questions: